Economics and Management

 St Edmund Hall has an enthusiastic team of Economics and Management tutors who have a strong commitment to teaching and are keen to help our students to reach their full potential.
 Our students have a track record of strong performance in Finals.

-The College Library is well-stocked with E & M texts.
-Multiple copies are often available, including a confined copy of main text books, so students working on the same material at the same time all have access to the main readings.
-Additionally, many of the prescribed E & M texts are now available electronically for no charge from within the University Network which is accessible from anywhere in the College by Wi-Fi.
-The E & M students at St Edmund Hall are a lively and motivated group who use their own initiative to organise activities related to business and economics.
-There is also an annual E & M dinner, which is organised jointly by tutors and students.
+The College Library is well-stocked with E&M texts.
+Additionally, many of the prescribed E&M texts are now available electronically for no charge from within the University network which is accessible from anywhere in the College by Wi-Fi.
+The E&M students at St Edmund Hall are a lively and motivated group who use their own initiative to organise activities related to business and economics.
+There is also an annual E&M dinner, which is organised jointly by tutors and students.

 The careers most commonly chosen by our E & M graduates are in management consultancy, banking and finance, accountancy, business management, or advertising – but many also decide successfully to go for a graduate course to prepare themselves for a career as a professional economist after completing the E & M course.
 This has opened up further career options, for instance in Central Banking or government departments as economic experts.